ndrean/demo-solidjs-websockets/README.md

 - connect client-side:

-:exclamation:note that we did not pass a "user-token" as an object in the `new Socket` constructor, but this should be the case).
+:exclamation:note that we did not pass a "user-token" as an object in the `new Socket` constructor, but this should be the case.

 ```js
 import { Socket } from "phoenix";